-The Swiss star now owns 20 majors after he lifting both the Australian Open and Wimbledon (without dropping a single set) in 2017, and The Aus Open for the 6th time in 2018.
-He has also has 103 ATP titles (second only to Jimmy Connors record of 109 titles) and counting and held the world No. 1 ranking for 310 weeks, another record for the Open era.
-Arguable nobody through out the history of tennis has had more impact on the game than Roger Federer.
+The Swiss star now owns 20 majors after he lifted both the Australian Open and Wimbledon (without dropping a single set) in 2017, and The Aus Open for the 6th time in 2018.
+He has also has 103 ATP titles (second only to Jimmy Connors record of 109 titles) and counting, and held the world No. 1 ranking for 310 weeks, another record for the Open era.
+Arguable nobody throughout the history of tennis has had more impact on the game than Roger Federer.

 At 40 years old, coming back from injury and very little court time, Federer made the 2021 French Open 4th round and lost in Wimbledon quarterfinals before falling to injury again.

 And finally, at the ripe age of 41, Federer sadly announced his retirement in September.

 There’s a new GOAT in town and his name is Rafael Nadal!
 While Federer made history by becoming the first man ever to win 20 Grand Slam titles, Nadal did one better.
 At the Australian Open final on the 30th January 2022, over 5 sets – 5 hours and 24 minutes, Nadal beat Medvedev to become the greatest of all time with an unbelievable 21 Grand Slam singles titles.

 King of the clay, with 13 French Open titles under his belt, and twenty one grand slam titles in total, means the race between the big three is now hotter than ever.

 With a 23-16 career advantage (mostly on clay) over rival Roger Federer, the fiery Spaniard has been a force to be reckoned with since the mid-noughties.